 No. ISECG’s products are not binding; however, they can be informative by reflecting the emerging global consensus on space exploration-related planning.
 It maintains the framework for dialogue among international space agencies on the factors that ultimately will guide the definition of future partnerships.
 It enables agencies interested in future partnerships to discuss goals and objectives, needed technologies and potential mission scenarios.

 3. How are specific missions or partnerships decided?

 Agencies (and their respective governments) interested in partnering to implement missions like those included in the roadmap will ultimately make these decisions.

 4. This document doesn’t include a full roadmap to Mars.
 Why not?

 This effort represents the start of a human spaceflight roadmapping activity.
 Agencies expect the pathway to Mars will be guided by discoveries and enabled by today’s investments in advanced technologies, research and next-generation capabilities.

 5. Are all the missions in the mission scenario graphics planned/funded/official?

-Agencies will continue their human spaceflight road-mapping activity within ISECG.
-The decision to release a third iteration of the document will be made when justified by the evolution of agencies policies and priorities.
+Agencies will continue their human spaceflight roadmapping activity within ISECG.
+The decision to release a new version of the document will be made when justified by the evolution of agencies policies and priorities.
 However, agencies are committed to sharing the results of their work in a transparent manner and continuing to use the Global Exploration Roadmap to seek feedback and generate innovative ideas within the broader space exploration community.